Sandhya-012/Git-tutorial-beginners/readme.md

-the best github repo out there this is readme.md the best ways are:
+# this best github repo out there
+this is readme
+the best ways are:
 -eat
 -sleep
 -code
 -repeat

+thank you!
+thank you!